WorldWindEarth/worldwind-react-app/docs/README.md

 Web WorldWind is an open-source virtual globe SDK developed jointly by [NASA and ESA](https://worldwind.arc.nasa.gov/web/).

-This provides a feature-rich, responsive, customizable web app ready to be deployed to your site,
+This project provides a feature-rich, responsive, customizable web app ready to be deployed to your site, including:
-including:

 - Initializing WorldWind with 3D globes and/or 2D maps
 - Configuring and managing layers and settings